ArsenijsDanilko/Adsorbase/README.md

 1. Open your browser and navigate to the link provided in the output (usually <http://127.0.0.1:8050/>).
 That's it!

+1. Quit the application by typing Ctrl+C in the terminal.

 ### 2. Using Adsorbase

 1. Once opened, you're greeted with an interactive graph populated with adsorbent materials.
 You can choose the axes of the graph using the dropdown menus at the top of the page.